IvansZ/SVGAPlayer-Web/README.md

 })()
 ```

-## Dynamic Element
+## Replace Element

-You can achieve dynamic element effects by changing the elements of the svga data corresponding to the key values.
+You can change the elements of the `svga data` corresponding to the key values.

 ```js
 import { Downloader, Parser, Player } from 'svga.lite'